8 Habits of Highly Effective Product Leaders

 Effective product leaders default to b) taking a coaching and questioning stance.

-That's not to say there aren't times where you need to be direct (see example above from today) but defaulting to asking questions over telling does a few things:
+That's not to say there aren't times where you need to be direct (see example above from today) but asking questions does a few things:

 “Leadership should mean giving control rather than taking control and creating leaders rather than forging followers.” - L. David Marquet.